bchen2732/MFG-598-Final-Project/README.md

-# Configurator for Motor and Gerabox Combinations for Pivot Doors
+# Configurator for Motor and Gearbox Combinations for Pivot Doors

 - Benjamin Chen
 - MFG 598